Detecting exceptional points through dynamics in non-Hermitian systems: Dynamical Quantifiers

-In this work, we will employ these quantifiers, both \(\mathcal{L}(t)\) and \(\lambda(t)\), to study non-Hermitian systems.
-Specifically, instead of quantum critical points, our aim is to detect the exceptional point which distinguishes between broken and unbroken phases in non-Hermitian systems from the dynamics.
-Precisely, the initial state is chosen from the unbroken phase (entire spectrum of the Hamiltonian is real), while the system is quenched either to the broken (some eigenvalues have non-zero imaginary component) or the unbroken phase and we investigate $\mathcal{L}(t)$ or $\lambda(t)$ to predict whether the system has crossed exceptional point or not.
+In this work we will employ these quantifiers, both \(\mathcal{L}(t)\) and \(\lambda(t)\), to study non-Hermitian systems.
+Specifically, instead of quantum critical points, our aim is to detect the exceptional point which distinguishes between broken and unbroken phases in the non-Hermitian systems from the properties of the evolved state.
+Precisely, the initial state is chosen from the unbroken phase (the entire spectrum of the Hamiltonian is real), and then the system is quenched to either the broken (some eigenvalues have nonzero imaginary component) or the unbroken phase.
+We investigate $\mathcal{L}(t)$ or $\lambda(t)$ to predict whether the system has crossed the exceptional point or not.
 In the case of non-Hermitian models, eigenvectors are not, in general, orthogonal which can be made orthogonal by defining an inner product with respect to a metric, known as biorthogonalization (see Appendix \ref{appendix:biortho}).
 This process ensures that the initial Hamiltonian $H(\lambda)$ has orthogonal eigenvectors.
-As mentioned before, although in many situations Loschmidt rate can identify equilibrium phase transition successfully, there are Hamiltonian including quantum $XY$-model with uniform and alternating magnetic field for which the quantifiers fail \cite{Vajna14, gurarie_pra_2019, stav_prb_2020, nandi_prl_2022}.
-To avoid such discrepancy, in case of Hermitian systems, time averaged Loschmidt rate and Loschmidt echo are used \cite{eta_paper}.
+As mentioned before, although in many situations the Loschmidt rate can identify equilibrium phase transition successfully, there are Hamiltonian including the quantum $XY$ model with uniform and alternating magnetic fields for which the quantifiers fail \cite{Vajna14, gurarie_pra_2019, stav_prb_2020, nandi_prl_2022}.
+To avoid such discrepancy, in the case of Hermitian systems, time averaged Loschmidt rate and Loschmidt echo are used \cite{eta_paper}.
 We choose the same path since the non-Hermitian models considered in this work resemble the Hermitian $XY$ model.

-To determine exceptional points through dynamics for non-Hermitian Hamiltonian, we adopt four figures of merits, Loschmidt echo, rate function and other two averages of the dynamical quantities, where the averaging is either performed in the transient or in the steady state regimes.
-Mathematically, the averaged quantities are defined as
+To determine exceptional points through dynamics for a non-Hermitian Hamiltonian, we adopt four figures of merits, time average of the Loschmidt echo in the transient (steady) state regimes, and the corresponding rate functions.
+Mathematically, the rate functions are defined as